forhadulislam/DS17-SS/README.md

 `npm install` command will install all the dependencies which are needed for the server to run.

 ### 3) Running the server
-`node server`
-The command `node server` will run the server after all above steps have been done.
+`node server` command will run the server after all above steps have been done.
 You have to be in the server folder to do this.

 ## Running the client